 Remove Orange Peel:

-Orange peel texture is actually very common on cars that are brand new or have newer paint finishes.
+Orange peel texture is very common on cars that are brand new or have newer paint finishes.
 If you buff your car, you will be able to remove your car from orange peeling.

 Question 1: Does Buffing A Car Remove A Clear Coat?